Most “aloe vera gels” marketed for the face aren’t actually designed for facial skin.

 Minimal, Skin-Safe Ingredients

-A high-quality aloe gel doesn’t need unnecessary fillers.
 Short ingredient lists reduce the risk of irritation, especially for sensitive or acne-prone skin.

 Facial pH Compatibility